 The board also would not have oversight of the sheriff's department, said Councilor DeWitt Walton (D-Hill District), who voted for the motion.

-By establishing a police review board, Councilor Paul Klein (D-Point Breeze) said the county “would then, in effect, be leading by example.”
+By establishing a police review board, Councilor Paul Klein (D-Squirrel Hill) said the county “would then, in effect, be leading by example.”

 The county’s lack of authority to mandate oversight of local forces, however, led Councilor Sam DeMarco (R-North Fayette) to vote against the motion.